 Then, count the live cells [1-TXT], and calculate the total number of live cells in the suspension [2].

+Talent looking through the microscope

 SCOPE: The live cells.
 TXT: The live cells are negative for blue color

 SCREEN: To be provided by authors: The total number of live cells in the suspension being calculated.